noemiko/iac_examples/README.md

-### What for is this repository?
+### What is this repository for?

 This repository contains 3 example how to set up on AWS:
 - load balancer
 - scaling group

-Hee is used libraries such as:
+Here is used libraries such as:
 - pulumi
 - aws cdk
 - terraform